-All mathematicians know that the limit of a Cauchy sequence of rational numbers is a Cauchy real number (Cantor(7) 1872).
+Abstract All mathematicians know that the limit of a Cauchy sequence of rational numbers is a Cauchy real number (Cantor(7) 1872).
 So all we did here is show we postulated real#0 by using it to derive a rational Cauchy sequence with limit 0.
-We did this because that same postulate (of real#0) math also implies fundamental theoretical physics (eg.,the Newpde 'solutions'below)
+We did this because that same postulate (of real#0) math also implies fundamental theoretical physics (eg.,the Newpde solutions below) making this a Ultimate Occam's Razor real postulate implying the real eigenvalues, and so the ultimate math-physics theory.
+Nothing is more (real)'Occam' than postulate0.

-Theory But we need to define the algebra first and use it to write the postulate.
-So define 1)numbers 1=1+0 and 0=0X0, 1=1X1 as symbol z=zz: the simplest algebraic definition of 0.
-So 2)Postulate real number 0 if $\underline{z'=0}$ and $\underline{z'=1}$ plugged into z'=z'z'+C (eq.1) results in some C=0 constant(ie $\delta C=0$ ).
+So this Theory is 0.
+But we need to define the algebra first and use it to write the postulate0.
+So define

+1)numbers 1=1+0 in 0=0X0, 1=1X1 as symbol z=zz: (algebraic definition of 0.).
+So write 2)Postulate real number 0 if $\underline{z'=0}$ and $\underline{z'=1}$ plugged into z'=z'z'+C (eq.1) results in some C=0 constant(ie $\delta C=0$ ).

-This is our entire Ultimate Occam's Razor postulate(0) theory
+This is our entire (ultimate Occam's razor postulate(0)) theory.